 - Try chocolate ganache tart - White chocolate ganache with raspberries is very popular and so is a dark chocolate ganache.

-Tips for making the perfect Pâte sablée every single time
+Tips for making the perfect Pâte sablée

 - Making pastry dough should be planned, not a last-minute chore.
 Planning means leaving enough time to chill the dough between steps.